qor/doc/admin/actions.md

 })
 ```

-Then the user `index` and `edit` page will show a button "ENABLE" like this:
+Then user's `index` and `edit` page will show a button "ENABLE" like this:

 ![action](action-demo.png)